dev4openid/k8s-info/pages/N Main Kubectl Commands - K8s CLI.md

 	- ### History and reversion
 	- `kubectl rollout history deployment/mongodb-deployment`---> provides the history of the deployment
 	- `~kubectl rollout undo deployment/mongodb-deployment --to-revision=2`---> revert to a specific version -
+- ### Managing Deployments
+	- *==TIP:==*
+		- `kubectl delete all --all` means all resources in namespace are deleted
+		- Always leverage the apply - f filename.yaml rather than cli
+	- ### History and reversion
+	- `kubectl rollout history deployment/mongodb-deployment`---> provides the history of the deployment
+	- `~kubectl rollout undo deployment/mongodb-deployment --to-revision=2`---> revert to a specific version -